 The Exploratorium works with educators and educational leaders at the local, national and international level who seek to expand opportunities for inquiry-based learning in school and out-of-school settings.
 This work includes nationally recognized teacher professional development programs, the Institute for Inquiry and the Teacher Institute, designed to promote inquiry-rich experiences in K-12 science classrooms.
 The Informal Learning Cluster develops methodologies, strategies and educator professional development for supporting Tinkering-based STEM learning programs in out-of-school programs.
 Each program creates models, strategies, knowledge, tools and research that support expansion of inquiry-based learning opportunities, with a continuous commitment to educational equity and 21st Century learning skills.
 The Director of Teaching and Learning reports to the Associate Executive Director of the Exploratorium.

 Guide and contribute to the development, articulation and implementation of the overall vision and strategy for the Exploratorium’s work with formal and informal educational systems

-Guide the strategic development and articulation of the Exploratorium’s new statewide professional development initiative, serving K-12 educators across the state of California
+Guide the strategic development and articulation of the Exploratorium’s new statewide professional development initiative, serving K-12 science educators across the state of California

-Provide direction and supervision for the Exploratorium Teacher Institute staff serving middle and high school teachers, teacher leaders and professional learning providers
+Provide direction and supervision for the Exploratorium Teacher Institute staff serving middle and high school science teachers, teacher leaders and professional learning providers

 Provide direction and guidance for the educator professional development leadership team, senior scientists and researchers; and articulate vision and direction for a staff of 36 including educators, scientists, artists, and program leaders working in the museum, in schools and classrooms, in out-of-school settings and in the community